-8. Invited applicants submit full proposals to IMLS.

-9. IMLS checks the full proposals for eligibility and completeness.

-10. IMLS identifies available reviewers with appropriate expertise and assigns reviewers to evaluate each full proposal.
+- 8. Invited applicants submit full proposals to IMLS. - 9.
+IMLS checks the full proposals for eligibility and completeness. - 10.
+IMLS identifies available reviewers with appropriate expertise and assigns reviewers to evaluate each full proposal.

-11. Full proposal reviewers receive access to the proposals, evaluate them, and complete their comments and scores in the eGMS Reach system.

-12. IMLS staff members may hold phone calls with reviewers to discuss scores and the merits of the proposals, as needed.

-13. IMLS staff members review the financial information of each potential grant and grantee, including a detailed check of the proposed budget.

-14. Based on reviewer comments and scores, IMLS staff members recommend proposals for funding to the IMLS Director, who has the authority to make final funding decisions.

-15. The IMLS Director makes all final funding decisions.

-16. IMLS notifies all applicants whether they have received an award or not.
+- 11. Full proposal reviewers receive access to the proposals, evaluate them, and complete their comments and scores. - 12.IMLS staff members may hold calls with reviewers to discuss scores and the merits of the proposals, as needed. - 13.IMLS staff members review the financial information of each potential grant and grantee, including a detailed check of the proposed budget. - 14.
+Based on reviewer comments and scores, IMLS staff members recommend proposals for funding to the IMLS Director, who has the authority to make final funding decisions. - 15.
+The IMLS Director makes all final funding decisions. - 16.IMLS notifies all applicants whether they have received an award or not.
 With their notifications, all applicants receive anonymous copies of their reviews.
-IMLS sends notification of the awards to each participating reviewer.